Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

     1. **Description**: Enter a description.
     1. **Language**: Select _English (United States)_.

-## Create GitHub Secrets
+## Create GitHub secrets

-[GitHub Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) serve as parameters to the GitHub Actions workflow while keeping those values secret.
+[GitHub secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) serve as parameters to the GitHub Actions workflow while keeping those values secret.
 When viewing the workflow logs, secrets will appear as `***`.

-To create your GitHub Secrets:
+To create your GitHub secrets:

 1. Click the **Settings** tab on the home page of your repository.
 1. Select **Secrets** in the Options menu.
-1. For each secret below, click **New Secret**, enter the **Name** and **Value** below, and click **Add secret**:
+1. For each secret below, click **New secret**, enter the **Name** and **Value** below, and click **Add secret**:

     | Name | Value |
     |-------------|-------|